 While PCPs or others may order initial tests, a rheumatologist should confirm the diagnosis.
 Even if Sjogren’s seems clearly evident, it is important to rule out mimics, overlapping conditions, and additional autoimmune diseases.
 Many Sjogren’s patients have more than one autoimmune disease.

 Sjogren’s is a serious, systemic, often progressive disease that requires ongoing rheumatologic and other specialty care.

 Early diagnosis and treatment can reduce progression and complications.

 In addition to the many barriers listed in Delayed Diagnosis, appointment time constraints and a shortage of rheumatologists (29) contribute to the challenge.

 Misinformation about Sjogren’s diagnosis remains a problem.
-Some rheumatologists insist that Classification Criteria be fully met.
-Some even require a positive SS-A before they will diagnose a patient, especially when minor salivary gland biopsy is not readily available.
+Some rheumatologists insist that Classification Criteria be fully met, even though a significant number of Sjogren's patients do not meet them.
+Some rheumatologists require a positive SS-A before they will diagnose a patient, especially when minor salivary gland biopsy is not readily available.
 This leaves many patients undiagnosed.